0208 150 3400

 Hyperhidrosis Treatments Twickenham

-Excess sweating, known as hyperhydrosis, is caused by the overactivity of sweat glands trying to control body temperature.
+Excess sweating, known as hyperhidrosis, is caused by the overactivity of sweat glands trying to control body temperature.
 At Thames Clinic, Dr Anna Hemming successfully treats patients who suffer from excess sweating through hyperhidrosis treatments.
 She has over 15 years of experience in medical aesthetics and is a fully qualified medical doctor.

 We’ve helped patients who work in a variety of occupations, including nurses, chefs, CEOs and management roles.
 Our hyperhidrosis treatments are performed in our CQC-registered clinic in Twickenham, which is easily accessible for patients from across London too.